webscreens/screen-enumeration/EXPLAINER.md

 To ensure that the user is aware of the data they are sharing and has control over which displays the Web application can access, we propose implementing a permission prompt.
-Calling `requestDisplays()` would prompt the user to select which displays to share with the application.
+Calling `requestDisplays()` for the first time would prompt the user to select which displays to share with the application.